 Except as noted below, Parts I through VIII must be completed for all single and multiple-employer defined benefit plans, regardless of size or type.
 See instructions for line 27 for additional information to be provided for certain plans with special circumstances.
-Part IX is completed only for those plans for which an alternative amortization schedule is elected under section 430(c)(2)(D) of the Code or section 303(c)(2)(D) of ERISA, as amended by PRA 2010.
+Part IX is completed only for those plans for which an alternative amortization schedule was elected under section 430(c)(2)(D) of the Code or section 303(c)(2)(D) of ERISA, as amended by PRA 2010, and for those plans for which funding relief was elected under section 107 of Pension Protection Act of 2006, as added by PRA 2010.

-The Pension Protection Act of 2006, as amended (PPA), provides delayed effective dates for the new funding rules for plans meeting certain criteria (certain multiple-employer plans maintained by eligible cooperative plans, eligible charity plans, and PBGC settlement plans as described in PPA sections 104 and 105).
-Certain plans maintained by government contractors described in section 106 of PPA are no longer eligible for delayed effective dates, and are subject to the PPA funding rules effective with the 2011 plan year.
+The Pension Protection Act of 2006, as amended (PPA), provides delayed effective dates for the funding rules under Code section 430 for plans meeting certain criteria (certain multiple-employer plans maintained by eligible cooperative plans, eligible charity plans, and PBGC settlement plans as described in PPA sections 104 and 105).
 Eligible plans to which these delayed effective dates apply do not need to complete the entire Schedule SB, but will have to file information relating to pre-PPA calculations in an attachment using the 2007 Schedule B form.
 See the instructions for line 27 for more information about which lines of Schedule SB need to be completed and what additional attachments are required.

 PPA provides funding relief for certain defined benefit plans (other than multiemployer plans) maintained by a commercial passenger airline or by an employer whose principal business is providing catering services to a commercial passenger airline, based on an alternative 17-year funding schedule.
 Plans using this funding relief do not need to complete the entire Schedule SB, but are required to provide supplemental information as an attachment to Schedule SB.
 Alternatively, these plans can elect to apply the funding rules generally applicable to single-employer defined benefit plans, but amortize the funding shortfall over 10 years instead of the standard 7-year period and use a special interest rate to determine the funding target.
 Plans using this 10-year funding option must complete the entire Schedule SB and provide additional information.
 See the instructions for line 27 for more information about which lines of Schedule SB need to be completed and what additional attachments are required.

 Note.
 (1) For a plan funded with insurance (other than a plan described in Code section 412(e)(3) or ERISA section 302(e)(3)), refer to section 1.430(d)-1(c)(2) of the Income Tax Regulations regarding whether to include the liabilities for benefits covered under insurance contracts held by the plan and whether to include the value of the insurance contracts in plan assets.
 (2) For terminating plans, Rev. Rul.
 79-237, 1979-2 C.B.
 190, provides that minimum funding standards apply until the end of the plan year that includes the termination date.
 Accordingly, the Schedule SB is not required to be filed for any later plan year.
-However, if a termination fails to occur - whether because assets remain in the plan's related trust (see Rev. Rul.
+However, if a termination fails to occur whether because assets remain in the plan's related trust (see Rev. Rul.
 89-87, 1989-2 C.B.
 81) or for any other reason (e.g., the PBGC issues a notice of noncompliance pursuant to 29 CFR section 4041.31 for a standard termination) - there is no termination date, and therefore, minimum funding standards continue to apply and a Schedule SB continues to be required.